(253) 544-4032

 Avoid sweeping the top or bottom of an oriental rug.
 Doing so could damage its fibers.

-Also, since many oriental rugs were handwoven, the bristles of a broom could mess up the weave pattern.
+Also, since many oriental rugs are handwoven, the bristles of a broom could upset the weave pattern.
 Not sweeping them will help you to avoid the need for oriental rug repair.

 DO Spot Clean Your Rug

-No matter how careful you are with your oriental rug, something is bound to spill on it.
-Whether it’s juice, cat urine, or some other spill, there are a few things to keep in mind:
+No matter how careful you are with your oriental rug, accidents are bound to happen.
+That’s just life.
+Whether it’s juice, cat urine, or some other spill, put a hold on your panic.
+There’s any easy way to fix it:

-• Pour some club soda, white vinegar, baking soda, or mild detergent onto the stain
+• After the stain is less saturated, pour some club soda, white vinegar, baking soda, or mild detergent onto it.

-It’s important to take note that white vinegar is effective at removing cat urine.
-That’s because it breaks down the uric acid that’s in it.
+It’s important to note that white vinegar is especially effective at removing cat urine because it breaks down the uric acid in it.

-It doesn’t matter how many articles you read on how to care for Persian and oriental rugs, they are all going to say that you shouldn’t use harsh chemicals on them.
-Products like bleach and ammonia can throw off the pH balance of materials like silk and wool.
+No matter where you turn to care for Persian and oriental rugs, no self-respecting professional is going to say that you should use harsh chemicals on them.
+It’s simply a bad idea.
+Products like bleach and ammonia can throw off the pH balance of materials like silk and wool, and though hot water isn’t a chemical, it can also damage your rug’s fibers.
+(That’s one of the reasons you should avoid using a steam cleaner or putting your rug into the washing machine.)

-When you are spot cleaning, go with warm water (room temperature is more ideal) or cold water.
-That will also keep you from affecting the warp and weft of your rug.
+When you are spot cleaning, stick to room temperature water.
+It keeps you from affecting the warp and weft of your rug.

 DO Clean Your Entire Rug With a Sponge